-Yesterday, I was playfully googling my name maybe out of vanity and boredom.
-In doing so, I happened to bump into a comment that I wrote to a WordPress personal finance blogger in 2010.
+Yesterday, I was playfully googling my name may be out of vanity and boredom.
+In doing so, I happened to bump into a comment that I wrote to a Filipino personal finance blogger in 2010.

 The post reminded me of 3 things: